arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

   * Database names are case sensitive.
   * The maximum length of a database name is 128 bytes.
 As a UTF-8 character may consist of multiple bytes, this does not necessarily equate to 128 characters.

+  Example database names that can be used with the _extended_ naming convention:
+  `"España", "😀", "犬", "كلب", "@abc123", "København", "München", "Россия", "abc? <> 123!"`